vmware-archive/node-examples/book-service/README.md

     OK
     ```

-1. If the Tanzu GemFire for VMs service instance is no longer needed, delete the service:
+1. If the Tanzu GemFire for VMs service instance is no longer needed,
+delete the service key and then the service instance:

     ```
+    $ cf delete-service-key PCC-TLS PCC-TLS-service-key
     $ cf delete-service PCC-TLS

     Really delete the service PCC-TLS?> y